-Reintroduce foods slowly over several weeks to determine your symptoms and keep track of them in a written log.
-We recommend working with a healthcare professional for the best results.
+You should reintroduce foods one at a time over a day or two to determine your symptoms and keep track of them in a written log.
+If possible, you should also work with a healthcare professional for the best results.

-FREQUENTLY ASKED OUESTIONS
+FREQUENTLY ASKED QUESTIONS